What is a List of Low Glycemic Foods?

 Other Benefits of a Low GI Diet

 *Cancer- By following a low glycemic diet you run a lower risk of some cancers such as: colon, endometrial, and breast cancer.
 So it’s advantageous to avoid the high glycemic foods.
+Do everything you can do to prevent cancer!

 *Weight loss- There have been studies on low GI diets in regards to weight loss.
 In a five to ten week study, the results of healthy adults were that they lost between 1-4 pounds.
+So have the low glycemic index foods to lose weight and curb your diabetes.

 *Cholesterol- You can improve your cholesterol levels on a low GI diet.
 Results have shown that LDL cholesterol can be lowered by almost 9% and total cholesterol lowered by almost 10%!
 This surely has positive effects against having a stroke or heart attack.
 So this is another great reason to only have foods that are low GI.